Xiao-Hong Lu, PhD

 We are currently recruiting Post-doctoral Fellows for multiple funded projects.
 To enquire about opportunities, contact Dr. Lu at firstname.lastname@example.org.

 We are currently recruiting Graduate Students for multiple funded projects.
 To enquire about opportunities, contact Dr. Lu at email@example.com.

 Medical Students, Residents, and Fellows

-The Lu laboratory has a number of research projects available for any Medical Students, Residents, and Fellows interested in performing atherosclerosis research.
+The Lu laboratory has a number of research projects available for any Medical Students, Residents, and Fellows interested in performing neuroscience research.

 LSU Health Shreveport

 Shreveport, LA 71103